Many agree that Orchids are pure love, and we have curated a list of Different Types of Orchid Varieties You Can Grow!

 Flower Color: White

-Brassavola Orchids have an earthy fragrance that they release only during the night time.
-They grow gorgeous, white, and green flowers with narrow petals.
-There are a total of 20 species that come under the brassavola genus.
+Brassavola Orchids have an earthy fragrance that they release only during the nighttime.
+They grow gorgeous white and green flowers with narrow petals.
 The plant prefers bright light indoors, and while growing outdoors, place it in a spot that gets partial sun.

 Botanical Name: Catasetum spp.